dsibal2218/surfs_up/README.md

 1. Note that the data has more June recorded temperature than December because the dataset only goes up to 08/2017, hence missing not having any December 2017 data.
 Despite that, in my opinion given there were atleast 6 years of data, the summary and conclusions provided below still is a good representation of the analysis results.

-2. Based on the statistical summary , June has a warmer average temperature of 74.94 vs. December's average of 71.04

-2. Additionally, June is a hotter month with min-max temperatures of 64-85 than December's 56-83.
+2. Based on the statistical summary , June has a warmer average temperature of 74.94 vs. December's average of 71.04.
+Additionally, June's min-max temperatures are 64-85 than December's 56-83.

-3.
+3. Additional analyses of Oahu's June and December precipitation data showed some interetsting finding.
+The graphs shows that it rained more in the months of June than December.
+However, the amount of rain (when it rained) were higher in the month of December (ave. of .216) than June's .136).
+Relatively, the min-max precipitation for Dec was .00-6.42 and June's was .00-4.43.
+I believe that this is due to lower denominator (ie days it rained) in the month of December that the ave precipitation measurement becomes higher - "when it rains, it pours" as they say seems to be a perfect definition of the December month data.

 Summary:
+Overall, I think it is still worth investing in the surf and icecream shop in Oahu.
+I would recommend also offering some hot drinks for months that were a bit chilly.